xoseperez/the-things-stack-docker/README.md

 If you are having certificates problems or "token rejected" message on the TTS website, try forcing a certificate regeneration:

 ```
-docker exec stack ./reset_db.sh
+docker exec stack reset_database
 docker restart stack
 ```

 When the database is reconfigured (because you ran `reset_db.sh` or changed any of these variables: `TTS_ADMIN_EMAIL`, `TTS_ADMIN_PASSWORD`, `TTS_CONSOLE_SECRET` or `TTS_DOMAIN`) the passwords for the admin and the console are overwritten.
 So if you are logged in as admin you will have to logout and login again with the default password.

 ### Using The Things Stack with BasicStation

-When used together (same machine) with the [BasicStation](https://github.com/xoseperez/basicstation) packet forwarder the following matrix will help you identify working combinations.
+When used together (same machine) with the [BasicStation](https://github.com/xoseperez/basicstation-docker) packet forwarder the following matrix will help you identify working combinations.

 |BasicStation<br />configuration|If TTS_DOMAIN is<br />an IP|If TTS_DOMAIN is<br />a domain name|
 |---|:-:|:-:|